danxhuber/isles25/README.md

-## TASC7/KASC12 conference site
+## ISLES25 conference site

-Site for ISLES25.
+Website for the 2025 International School for Exoplanet Science.
 Built on top of [jekyll-theme-conference.](https://github.com/DigitaleGesellschaft/jekyll-theme-conference)